-This week, we are featuring Darren Ashby, who is a Managing Director and Partner at businessthreezero. businessthreezero is a consultancy in London that helps big businesses ‘reinvent at pace’.
+This week, we are featuring Darren Ashby, who is a Managing Director and Partner at businessthreezero (we also recently interviewed Darren’s business partner, Kate Thompson - take a look). businessthreezero is a digital transformation consultancy in London that helps big businesses ‘reinvent at pace’ through digital.

 First thing’s first - please can you give us an overview of your experience in Innovation?

 I started my career in a start-up toy business, which involved in all aspects of product development from concept to manufacture.
 After that, I joined Cadbury.
 I started off managing large complex innovation programmes and then taking responsibility for improving how we delivered innovation across the global business.
 From there, I moved into consulting - first at EY, then at ?WhatIf! - where I worked on a mix of projects across innovation, customer experience and transformation.
 I left ?WhatIf! to be part of the founding team at businessthreezero.
 My first role was to build the consulting practice and now I focus on innovating our own offer and IP.

 In your opinion, how has the service of innovation consulting changed and evolved over the last five years?

 1. It’s a fragmented, highly competitive space and innovation consultancies are vulnerable to the huge, skilled freelance market out there, which is made more accessible through various platforms.

 2. There is a big shift in focus towards the digitisation of everything.
 But, even more so, the model of how to innovate has been influenced by how developers work - the need to build this capability internally is huge, and can’t be outsourced.

 3. There isn’t a lack of ideas in big firms, however genuine innovation will often challenge the assumptions of how a firm works, and few firms are good at adapting quickly enough not to stifle innovation.

 To be successful in innovation consulting today, what would you say are the key skills needed?
 And how have these changed?